-In 2017, the Plainview Water District continued to implement a water conservation program in order to minimize any unnecessary water use.
-The pumpage for 2017 was 9.6 percent less than in 2016.
-This can most likely be attributed to slightly more rainfall that occurred in 2017 than 2016, as well as the water conservation program implemented by the District.
+In 2019, the Plainview Water District continued to implement a water conservation program in order to minimize any unnecessary water use.
+The pumpage for 2019 was 1.1 percent more than in 2018.
+This can most likely be attributed to hotter and drier weather that occurred in 2019 than 2018.

-Residents of the District can also implement their own water conservation measures such as retrofitting plumbing fixtures with flow restrictors, modifying automatic lawn sprinklers to include rain sensors, repairing leaks in the home, installing water conservation fixtures/applications and maintaining a daily awareness of water conservation in their personal habits.
+Residents of the District can also implement their own water conservation measures such as retrofitting plumbing fixtures with flow restrictors, modifying automatic lawn sprinklers to include rain sensors, installation of smart irrigation controllers, repairing leaks in the home, installing water conservation fixtures/applications and maintaining a daily awareness of water conservation in their personal habits.
 In addition, the Nassau County Lawn Sprinkler Regulations are still in effect.
 Besides protecting our precious underground water supply, water conservation will produce a cost savings to the consumer in terms of both water and energy bills (hot water).